bauer1331/bauer1331.github.io/_posts/2016-1-17-Benson-MTA.md

 ---
 layout: post
-title: Benson: MTA Subway Traffic Analysis
+title: Benson MTA Subway Traffic Analysis
 ---

 Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).